-The title of this exhibition yes no maybe is a reference to Bayes’ Theorem - the mathematical theory of probability which was first outlined in An Essay Towards Solving a Problem in the Doctrine of Chances published by the Reverend Thomas Bayes in 1763.
+The exhibition’s title yes no maybe is a reference to Bayes’ Theorem (the mathematical theory of probability), which was first published by the Reverend Thomas Bayes in 1763.
 The theorem defined a rule for refining a hypothesis by factoring in additional evidence and background information, leading to a number representing the degree of probability that the hypothesis is true.
-In an era in which ‘post-truth’ is becoming one of the defining words of our time, in which the specified concept has become unimportant or irrelevant, it seemed timely to examine the work of five artists whose methodology is based around the incorporation and adherence to a given information system and structure.
+In an era in which ‘post-truth’ is becoming one of the defining words of our time, in which objective facts have become unimportant or irrelevant, this exhibition examines the work of five artists whose methodology is grounded in the incorporation and adherence to a given information system and structure.